stefaniuk/link-capture-browser-extension/docs/prd.md

 - clicking the extension icon in Chrome
 - using a keyboard shortcut

 The extension must support sending the current page URL, page title, and page HTML to a backend REST endpoint for supported HTML pages.
-Where HTML capture is blocked by browser restrictions or page type, the extension must still send a partial payload containing the available metadata plus explicit capture status and failure reason fields.
+Where HTML capture is blocked by browser restrictions or page type but the page URL remains available, the extension must still send a partial payload containing the available metadata plus explicit capture status and failure reason fields.
+If the page URL is not available, the extension must fail explicitly and must not send a payload.

 The extension must authenticate to the backend API using OAuth 2.0 Authorization Code Flow with PKCE, with the extension acting as a public client and sending bearer access tokens over HTTPS.